 Also known as the Sheba Mini Yak, this guinea pig has a long, dense coat that appears somewhat out of control.
 The breed was created in Australia where it's known as the "bad hair day" cavy.
 Because of their unique fur, these guinea pigs need daily grooming to keep their coat healthy.
 Shebas are known for being very intelligent, curious, and docile, and make lovely, if high-maintenance, pets.

 Skinny Guinea Pig

-Similar in looks to the Baldwin, this is another hairless Guinea pig.
-They do have some hair on their bodies, around their feet, legs, back and around their nose.
-Like hairless breeds of cats, these Guinea pigs are susceptible to skin infections, irritations and damage because their lack of fur leaves the skin unprotected.
-You also need to be sure to have soft bedding material for them in their cages that won't hurt their skin, as well as be diligent about regular cage cleaning.
-Like the Baldwin, they also need a higher-energy diet due to their metabolism.
+Similar in looks to the Baldwin, the Skinny is another hairless guinea pig.
+They do have some hair on their bodies, though -- typically around their feet, legs, back, and around their nose.
+Like hairless cat breeds with unprotected skin, these guinea pigs are susceptible to skin infections, irritations, and damage.
+If you acquire one of these guinea pigs, you must be sure to provide them with soft bedding material that won't hurt their skin, and be diligent about regular cage cleaning.
+Like the Baldwin, they also need a higher-energy diet due to their increased metabolism.

 So Many Guinea Pig Breed Choices

-You might find it difficult to pick just one Guinea pig with all these breeds and so many coat types and color choices to choose from.
-If you can't pick just one, realize these adorable animals are also social creatures and can be kept in small groups of the same gender in most cases.
-Start out with one from your favorite breed and then consider getting a friend to keep your pet company.
+You might find it difficult to pick just one guinea pig with such a wide range of breeds, coat types, and color choices to choose from.
+If you can't pick just one, you may not have to.
+These adorable animals are social creatures and can be kept in small groups of the same gender in most cases.
+Start out with one from your favorite breed, then consider getting a friend to keep your pet company.
 Their playful antics will surely keep you entertained.